 - location relative to the abdominal surface anatomy

-- enhancement/non-enhancement of wall (non-enhancement suggests gangrene and impending rupture)
+- enhancement/non-enhancement of the wall (non-enhancement suggests gangrene and impending rupture)

 - appendix: look for signs of inflammation